eliot-tron/eliot-tron.github.io/_pages/cv.md

 Other
 ======
+* 2024-2025 - Board member of ENAC's PhD students' association.
+* 2024-2025 - PhD students' representative on the ENAC Research Council.
-* Regional finalist in [MT180](https://mt180.fr/) (My PhD Thesis in 180s), a pop-science contest.
+* 2024 - Regional finalist in [MT180](https://mt180.fr/) (My PhD Thesis in 180s), a pop-science contest.
-* Board member of ENAC's PhD association.
-* Co-supervision of the Master's thesis of Nicola Rosetti (Master's student at the University of Bologna).
+* 2023 - Co-supervision of the Master's thesis of Nicola Rosetti (Master's student at the University of Bologna).

 Interests
 ======